 Negotiations between the PNG Government and landowners for the PNG LNG Project created the Umbrella Benefits Sharing Agreement, which resulted in several additional commitments from the government to landowner beneficiaries.
 This is reflected in the Licence Based Benefits Sharing Agreements, which define benefits distribution at a licence level.

 For this reason, actively assisting the PNG Government to meet its obligations to distribute the revenue’s cash and non-cash benefits in a timely manner is a priority for us.
 It’s become increasingly important since the flow of revenues from the PNG LNG Project began in 2015.

 We act within the existing legislative framework through approaches and structures that are designed to ensure the best outcomes for society.
 They leverage our expertise and resources, such as programme planning and infrastructure project delivery.
 Where we identify an opportunity to assist, we may approach the relevant Government agency to determine if a partnership is possible.
 Sometimes we help at the PNG Government’s request.

-In addition to infrastructure support, wherever it’s possible within the legislative framework, we support the PNG Government to effectively distribute or deploy cash benefits from oil and gas projects for the direct benefit of communities.
-However, our success in these areas ultimately depends on Government action.
+In addition to infrastructure support, wherever it is possible within the legislative framework, we support the PNG Government to effectively distribute or deploy cash benefits from oil and gas projects for the direct benefit of communities.
+However, our success in these areas ultimately depends on government action.
 Our approaches include:

 - Assistance with preparing development plans at local government level.